fgpv-vpgf/rcs/docs/dev/architecture.rst

 recovery.  `pycouchdb <https://github.com/niwibe/py-couchdb>`_ is the Python driver used for interacting with the data store.

-Documents stored in CouchDB should be stored in a structure which closes follows the RAMP configuration format.
+Documents stored in CouchDB should be stored in a structure which closely follows the RAMP configuration format.
 Since the value of the cache is on the read performance preprocessing during writes is preferred.